 Depending on the stains, you can use coarse to fine steel wool to remove the scuff marks, particularly on tile, and restore the appearance of your floor.

 So, it’s always good to keep some steel wool with the equipment and supplies you use to clean your floors.

 You can sand wood using steel wool.
-It is excellent fine sandpaper that can be used to remove a thin layer from the top of the wood.
+It works as a kind of excellent fine sandpaper that can be used to remove a thin finish layer from the top of the wood.